 Not listed as a separate category in the Social Atlas map on the Ethnic Origins for Toronto CMA in Census Canada 2006.

 Venezuela achieved independence in 1830.
 This was followed by dictatorships and revolutions.
 Democracy was established in 1958, but a political coup in 1998 has had Venezuelans living with "21st Century socialism" since.
-The Venezuelan economy depends largely on oil prices - the country is one of the world's largest oil producers.
+The Venezuelan economy depends largely on oil prices as one of the world's largest oil producers.
 The constitution guarantees religious freedom.
 The majority of Venezuelans identify as Catholic.
 Caracas, which is the capital city of Venezuela, is home to Protestant and Jewish communities.
 Native tribes in other areas of the country practice indigenous beliefs.